Eichler integrals and harmonic weak Maass forms: Introduction

 \section{Introduction}

-In a seminal paper \cite{Eichler}, M. Eichler introduced an Eichler integral for the cusp form $f(z)$ of weight $k$, which is essentially
+In a seminal paper \cite{Eichler}, M. Eichler introduced what is now called an Eichler integral for the cusp form $f(z)$ of weight $k\in2\NN$, which is essentially

-This simply defined integral is deeply related with many area of mathematics.
-In particular, G. Shimura \cite{Shimura} and Y. Manin \cite{Manin} showed that these are deeply connected with the central values of L-functions.
-On the other hand, there have been much studies on arithmetic properties of harmonic weak Maass forms.
+This simply defined integral is deeply related to many areas of mathematics.
+In particular, G. Shimura \cite{Shimura} and Y. Manin \cite{Manin} showed that these are connected with the special values of $L$-functions.
+On the other hand, a number of authors have studied the arithmetic properties of harmonic weak Maass forms.
 Especially, the holomorphic parts of harmonic weak Maass forms encode many beautiful mathematical objects.
 In particular, S. Zwegers \cite{Zwegers}, K. Bringmann and K. Ono \cite{BO}, and D. Zagier \cite{Zagier} revealed the deep relations between harmonic weak Maass forms and Ramanujan's mock theta functions.
 For detailed implications and applications, we recommend Ono's nice survey paper \cite{Onosurvey}.

-In this light, it is natural to ask whether we can think of Eichler integrals for harmonic weak Maass forms.
-Since \eqref{Eichlercusp1} does not converge for the non-cusp forms, one has to find another way to define the Eichler integral.
-In a recent paper \cite{BGK}, K. Bringmann, P. Guerzhoy, Z. Kent and K. Ono overcome this difficulty for harmonic weak Maass forms of the full modular group by defining the Eichler integral as a formal power series.
-Their new definition is motivated by the following well known fact: for the cusp form $f(z) = \sum_{n=1}^{\infty} a(n) q^n$, the integral \eqref{Eichlercusp1} is essentially
+In this light, it is natural to ask whether we can think of Eichler integrals for other modular forms.
+Since \eqref{Eichlercusp1} does not converge for non-cusp forms, one has to find another way to define the Eichler integral.
+In a recent paper \cite{BGK}, K. Bringmann, P. Guerzhoy, Z. Kent and K. Ono encountered this difficulty for modular forms on the full modular group, where they defined the Eichler integral as a formal power series.
+Their definition is motivated by the following well known fact: for the cusp form $f(z) = \sum_{n=1}^{\infty} a(n) q^n$, the integral \eqref{Eichlercusp1} is essentially